Avgohil/Farm_Flow_price_prediction/README.md

 ## 🤝 Contributing

-This project is maintained by the FarmFlow team. part of our final year major project and i lead the ML part
+This project is part of our final-year major project, and I lead the complete Machine Learning pipeline.

 <div align="center">
 Made with ❤️ by the FarmFlow Team